Growth guide

 The real job of indie analytics

 The job is not to collect every possible behavior.
-The job is to help a builder make better decisions with limited time.
+The job is to help a builder make better decisions with limited bandwidth.
 An indie hacker needs to know which distribution channel brought buyers, which page helped conversion, whether a launch created customers, and what changed since the last product push.

 What indie hackers should track first

 The right starting point is a small complete loop.
 Track pageviews, referrers, UTMs, landing pages, signup intent, account creation, checkout start, and revenue.
 If the product has one activation milestone that strongly predicts value, track that too.
-Stop there until a real decision requires more.

 How to measure launches without fooling yourself

 Launches create noisy traffic.
 Product Hunt, Hacker News, X, Reddit, newsletters, communities, and partner mentions can all send attention that feels exciting.
 The question is which attention became signups, customers, or revenue.
-A launch report needs source, page, signup, checkout, and revenue tied together.

 Use analytics to make SEO less abstract

 Indie hackers often publish content because it compounds.
 The hard part is knowing what to publish next.
 Search Console can show queries and impressions, but revenue analytics shows which pages and topics produce buyers.
-That is the difference between getting traffic and building a customer acquisition surface.

 Payment attribution is the indie advantage

-Small products often use Stripe, Lemon Squeezy, Gumroad, Paddle, PayPal, or a checkout provider that already knows when money arrives.
+Small products often use Stripe, RevenueCat, Lemon Squeezy, Gumroad, Paddle, PayPal, or a checkout provider that already knows when money arrives.
 The missing piece is usually acquisition context.
 If payment events are connected back to the visitor and source, the founder gets a much clearer picture with very little extra process.

 This matters because indie products often have mixed revenue motions: subscriptions, one-time purchases, templates, courses, communities, or services.
 Revenue attribution keeps those outcomes connected to the channels that caused them.